AnhNPham01/NTNUIAmericano/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Retrieve data from database

+Create file in root folder: .env.local with content:

+DATABASE_USERNAME=username
+DATABASE_PASSWORD=password

+To successfully show retrieved data, const numberToSend = 107;
+in index.tsx must be updated to a session number that has 4 vikarer ("substitutes").
+If not dummy data will be shown.